I thought the fall would never

 looking for something was

-your defense for hands and knees.
+your defense for hands and

 I think we amended our seeming.